Skip to Content

 Ambushing

-Snakes in the desert use ambush tactics to catch their prey.
+Snakes in the desert use ambush tactics to catch their prey, a common strategy for these creatures in arid regions.
 Here’s how they do it:

 1. Camouflage techniques: Blend into surroundings.